peterjnz/icscybertn/SummitInfo.md

 ## Updates
-Updates via https://icscyber.org.nz where you can check the website or join the mailing list The latest version of this information is at https://github.com/peterjnz/icscybertn/SummitInfo.md
+Updates via https://icscyber.org.nz where you can check the website or join the mailing list

+The latest version of this Summit Info is at https://github.com/peterjnz/icscybertn/